Combined surface acoustic wave and surface plasmon resonance measurement of collagen and fibrinogen layers: Results

-{\bf SAW sensitivity calibration} Figure \ref{Cu} illustrates the calibration procedure using copper electrodeposition: a cyclic voltametry sweep from +600~mV to -60 to -100~mV (depending on the mass of copper to be deposited) {\em v.s} a copper wire acting as a pseudo-reference electrode provides an estimate of the deposited mass, assuming a 100\% efficiency of the electrochemical process.
-A current $I_j$ is monitored by the potentiostat at a sampling rate of 5~Hz, $j$ being a point number.
-By selecting the voltage range for which the current is negative (copper deposition), we obtain the deposited mass by numerical integration where $F$ is the Faraday constant (96440~C), $\delta t=0.2$~s is the time interval between two samples, $m_{Cu}=63.5$~g/mol is the molar weight of copper and $n_e=2$ the number of electrons required for copper reduction.
-Simultaneously the phase shift $\Delta \phi$ of the SAW device due to the added mass is measured and converted to a frequency variation $\Delta f$ via the linear phase to frequency relationship measured on the Bode plot: $\Delta f/\Delta \phi=1680\pm5$~Hz/$^o$ in our case.
-Once the deposited mass is estimated, the SAW sensitivity $S$ is computed considering the center oscillation frequency $f_0=123.2$~MHz, the working electrode area $A$ and the frequency shift $\Delta f$ due to the added mass: $S=\frac{\Delta f}{f_0}\times\frac{\Delta m}{A}$, leading to an experimentally measured sensitivity of 165$\pm$10~cm$^2$/g for one SAW device and 145$\pm$15~cm$^2$/g for another similar sensor (data not shown), the difference being related to packaging issues and mostly the influence of the protective SU8 wall on the acoustic path.
-Both values were confirmed with CTAB adsorption on octadecanethiol coated gold at a bulk concentration of 1.3$\times$10$^{-4}$~M. In the former case for example, the monolayer formation lead to a frequency shift of the SAW device of 2.5~kHz from which a surface density of 123~ng/cm$^2$ is obtained.
+Both values were confirmed with CTAB adsorption on octadecanethiol coated gold at a bulk concentration of 1.3$\times$10$^{-4}$~M: the surface density of surfactant molecules upon adsorption on gold is known from the surface area per molecule of 50~\AA$^2$ \cite{CTAB} and the molar weight of 364~g/mol, a mass per unit area of 120~ng/cm$^2$ is deduced assuming the formation of a monolayer.
+The monolayer formation lead to a frequency shift of the SAW device of 2.5~kHz from which a surface density of 125~ng/cm$^2$ is obtained.
 Interestingly, the simultaneously observed SPR angle shift can only be interpreted with a layer of optical index at least 1.5, which leads to a layer thickness of 1.5$\pm$0.5~nm fully coated with CTAB (no solvent) after simulation using the formalism described in \cite{vigoureux} and following the procedure described in more details later in this article.
 The large uncertainty on the layer thickness is related to the low molecular weight of CTAB leading to a small mass increase which leads to a phase shift of only about 5 times the noise level of the SAW phase.
 Such a high optical index is compatible with that provided in the literature for thiol monolayers as an extension of the optical index of bulk alkane solutions \cite{wim}.
 The surface mass density is compatible with that observed with QCM-D measurements following the assumption of a rigid mass, as validated by the good overlap of curves obtained at overtones 3, 5 and 7 when normalized by the overtone number, and the low dissipation increase ($\Delta D<1\times 10^{-6}$).